Our guiding hand to lifelong oral health.

 Oral cancer is a growing problem.
 If caught early it can often be treated.

 Regular check-ups allow us to screen your mouth, we look for signs of oral cancer at every examination.
 We will ask about things that may put you at risk.

-Be mouthaware, oral cancer can appear in different forms.
-It may appear as a painless ulcer that does not heal, a white or red patch, usual lump or swelling.
-It is important to visit us of these areas not heal within three weeks.
+Be mouth-aware, oral cancer can appear in different forms.
+It may appear as a painless ulcer that does not heal, a white or red patch, unusual lump or swelling.
+It is important to visit us if these areas do not heal within three weeks.
 We have caught a number of cases of oral cancer in time for the patient to be successfully treated.

 Please do not hesitate to contact us if you are concerned

 Recent scientific research has shown a link between poor oral health and some health conditions such as heart disease, poor pregnancy outcomes and specifically diabetes.
 Thus, preventing oral problems and help maintain your general health.